-For people who have tried to build their an oncology database or automated pipeline, one of the task is to define a standardized cancer type terminologies.
-Luckily, Some organizations have took efforts to do this, such as OncoTree ( http://oncotree.mskcc.org/oncotree/#/home ) established by MSK.
+For people who have tried to build an oncology database or automated pipeline, one of the task is to define a standardized cancer type terminologies.
+Luckily, some organizations have took efforts to do this, such as OncoTree ( http://oncotree.mskcc.org/oncotree/#/home ) established by MSK.
 Still, it is a painful task to manually match the incoming cancer type to one of the closest terms in your oncology pool.
 Perhaps we can try to apply neural machine translation to automate this term alignment.
-Specifically this article focus on attention based recurrent neural network with long short-term memory.
+Specifically, this article focus on attention based recurrent neural network with long short-term memory.

 As a supervised learning, first we need to generate a dataset of input term - translated term pairs using tool like Word2Vec.

 Recurrent neural network is suitable for this kind of tasks.
 Let's first see how RNN is different from a typical neural network.

 The figure above shows that typical NN can only pass signal forward (backpropagation allows signal pass backward) while RNN can pass signal between activation node in the same hidden layers.
 This feature allows RNN to have "memory" by passing the information gained during previous inputs to the current activation node.